4 Models for areal spatial structure

 4.1.3.2 Mean structure

 In the Besag model all adjacent areas count equally in the equation for the conditional mean.
-This assumption is unsatisfying: for most geometries, we expect different amounts of correlation between neighbouring areas.
+This assumption is unsatisfying, as for most geometries we expect different amounts of correlation between neighbouring areas.
 Figure 4.2 illustrates a number of heuristic features for neighbour importance.
 In Panel 4.2C, the area with a longer shared border would be expected to be more highly correlated.
 In Panel 4.2D, the area with a closer centre would be expected to be more highly correlated.

 4.1.3.3 Variance structure